-If you’re not sure what you want and are looking for the best overall solution, you might be interested in NETGEAR Nighthawk EX8000 Mesh X6S Tri-Band WiFi Mesh Extender.
+If you’re not sure what you want and are looking for the best wifi range extender out there, you might be interested in NETGEAR Nighthawk EX8000 Mesh X6S Tri-Band WiFi Mesh Extender.
 While our number one pick boasts of premium fast-lane technology, four Gigabit Ethernet ports, and the capability of delivering combined speeds of up to 3 Gbps, all of the range extenders presented have been proven efficient and trustworthy.
 Make sure to scroll through our runner-ups and give our buying guide a peek!

 Featuring high-quality FastLane technology, this desktop wifi range extender works with any router and is capable of delivering combined speeds of up to 3 Gbps.
 It comes with four Gigabit Ethernet ports and enables simultaneous streaming of data to multiple devices.

 Table of Contents

 |Name||Max Wi-Fi Speed||Placement||Price|

 |NETGEAR Nighthawk EX8000 Mesh X6S Tri-Band||3000 Mbps||Desktop||Check Price|

 |OptiCover WiFi Extender||300 Mbps||Wall-Plug||Check Price|